 Sarah Carlson is a Bank Street Graduate with an M.S.
 Ed. in Early Childhood Elementary Education, and has taught in a variety of public and private school settings in New York, New Jersey and London for the past 17 years.
 She is certified as a Forest School Kindergarten Teacher through Cedarsong Nature School.
 Sarah holds Permanent Certification in both New York and New Jersey.
 She is certified in Infant, Child and Adult CPR and First Aid.
 Sarah is inspired by children's authenticity, energy, and expression and is rooted in the idea that we are always learning through experience, reflection, and finding the magic in day to day moments.
 She believes strongly in the freedom, health, and creativity that ample time in nature can provide.

 Originally from New York City, Lilly Clark graduated from Brooklyn College with a B.A. in Childhood Education, minoring in Sociology.
 She continued her professional studies at Bank Street College of Education, focusing on the Reggio Emilia approach.
 Lilly believes in nurturing the whole child through unconditional acceptance and compassionate interactions that are respectful of the child's ideas, input, and social-emotional development.
-In her spare time she enjoys yoga, knitting, and exploring the world with her son Elliott.
+In her spare time she enjoys yoga, knitting, and exploring the city with her family.

 Alice Ryan is a graduate of the Pacific Conservatory of the Performing Arts and hails from California.
 She loves spending time with kids and has over a decade of childcare experience.
 It brings her great joy to share her passion for music, dance, and storytelling with the kids of Brooklyn Nature Days.
 Alice is certified in Infant, Child and Adult CPR and First Aid.